xsscx/srd/README.md

 # Welcome to Hoyt's SRD Repo for the Apple Security Research Device.
 (SRD) Repo by SRD0009

+Welcome to Hoyt's SRD Repo for the Apple Security Research Device.

+The Target iOS ranges is iOS15.
+The Target Platform is iPhone 11 which is aka iPhone 12,1.
+The Model Number is MWL72LL/A. Help us Prove the SRD Model with a PR or Issue.

+Crowdsource: Proof & Audit for the Apple Security Research Device.
+Create a PR, send a DM or Tweet.
+Help us Validate & Proof the Apple SRD.
+Your Ideas can be a Proof for the SRD.
+All Result to be Published into the Public Domain immediately.

 --------------------------------------------------
 SRD | 19B74 | Signed File: iPhone11,8,iPhone12,1_15.1_19B74_Restore.ipsw | defaults write com.apple.AMPDevicesAgent ipsw-variant -string 'Research Customer Erase Install (IPSW)' | Found variant: Research Customer Erase Install (IPSW)